FarmBot-Docs/farmbot-genesis/v1.7/assembly/tools.md

 |Medium|19   |0.83mm (0.032")|Most seeds
 |Small |22   |0.48mm (0.019")|Small seeds (eg: lettuce)

-Once you've selected a needle, attach it to the [[luer lock adapter]] with a quarter turn.
+Once you've selected a needle, attach it to the [[luer lock adapter]] with a **quarter turn**.
 At any time you can quickly swap the needle out for another size or replace a damaged one.

 {% include gallery.html images='
 ![seeder](_images/seeder.png)